Lori Abbott, BSW

 Jeff Rettew, PhD

-Jeff is a per diem staff counselor at CAPS Redstone and earned his master’s and doctoral degrees in counseling psychology from the University of Kansas.
-He completed his doctoral internship at the University of New Hampshire’s Counseling Center and joined the UVM staff in August 2012.
+Jeff is a per diem staff member at CAPS.
+For the 2013-2014 academic year, he is working primarily as the Coordinator for our BASICS (Brief Alcohol Screening & Intervention for College Students) program.
+Jeff earned his master’s and doctoral degrees in counseling psychology from the University of Kansas.
+He completed his doctoral internship at the University of New Hampshire’s Counseling Center.
 Trained as a generalist, Jeff has worked with clients in several university counseling centers, as well as a VA hospital.
 Along the way, Jeff has developed expertise working with anxiety concerns (e.g., generalized anxiety, OCD, test anxiety, panic attacks), as well as a range of issues related to the college adjustment process.
 Jeff has a passion for helping students grow and succeed in and out of the classroom.

 Jennifer Shasberger, MA